FREE Security Quote

-If one sensor needs attention, or the internet goes down, you will see notifications on your console as well as when you log in to LifeView.
+If one sensor needs attention, or the internet goes down, you will see notifications on your console as well as when you log in.
 You can also set up text and email alerts, so you’ll be notified immediately and can take action to keep your home protected.

-Because LifeShield is a wireless system, it’s really easy for you to install the system without drilling a single hole in your walls, making it perfect for protecting a rental.
+Because LifeShield is a wireless system, it’s perfect for protecting a rental.
 In fact, LifeShield works well in a variety of settings—condos, vacation homes, even dorm rooms.

 All the LifeShield components are portable and can easily be set up and configured in your new place.
 If your new home happens to be larger than your current home, you can just order more sensors or cameras and install them yourself to make sure you’re protected.

 A loud siren is built into the main console, and just as soon as it’s determined that your home’s security is breached, the alarm sounds.
 It’s 100 decibels— loud enough to scare away any intruders and alert neighbors.

 Older analog systems are controlled through a single master panel, which is usually easy to find and quickly disable.
-Smashing the keypad is another foolproof way to disable the alarm system.
-In addition, in those systems, the signal goes through the landline phone.
+Smashing the keypad is another way to disable the such systems.
+In addition, in those systems, the signal sometimes goes through the landline phone.
 Lines for the phone are outside the home and can easily be cut.

 LifeShield uses digital, encrypted wireless technology between multiple sensors and devices throughout the home.
 There are multiple controllers, all of which can communicate with the outside world using multiple communication methods.
 While LifeShield does have a console, if a burglar disables it, your home is still protected.
 If one alert system is disabled, LifeShield reverts to a different system.
 LifeShield actually has multiple layers of backup*: